Nicolet Bankshares, Inc. To Acquire County Bancorp, Inc.

-GREEN BAY, Wis. and MANITOWOC, Wis., June 22, 2021 (GLOBE NEWSWIRE) -- Nicolet Bankshares, Inc. ( NCBS) (“Nicolet”) and County Bancorp, Inc., ( ICBK) (“County”) today jointly announced the execution of a definitive merger agreement pursuant to which Nicolet will acquire County and its wholly-owned banking subsidiary, Investors Community Bank (“Investors”).
+GREEN BAY, Wis. and MANITOWOC, Wis., June 22, 2021 /PRNewswire/ -- Nicolet Bankshares, Inc. (NASDAQ: NCBS) ("Nicolet") and County Bancorp, Inc., (NASDAQ: ICBK) ("County") today jointly announced the execution of a definitive merger agreement pursuant to which Nicolet will acquire County and its wholly-owned banking subsidiary, Investors Community Bank ("Investors").

 Based on the financial results as of March 31, 2021, the combined company will have pro forma total assets of $7.5 billion, deposits of $6.3 billion, and loans of $4.9 billion, inclusive of Nicolet's prior acquisition announcement of Mackinac Financial Corporation on April 12, 2021.